peak/s5cmd/README.md

 - Wildcard support for all operations
 - Multiple arguments support for delete operation
 - Command file support to run commands in batches at very high execution speeds
+- Dry run support for operations that have a side effect.
 - [S3 Transfer Acceleration](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html) support
 - Google Cloud Storage (and any other S3 API compatible service) support
 - Structured logging for querying command outputs